KrishiTech-UIA112/.github/profile/README.md

 ## - Technology Stack ##

 ## - What is KrishiTech? ##
+Is a website that is used to calculate the output based on input parameters for crop production Additional Features:
+  * Seasons Detection
+  * User Friendly
+  * Multiple Languages

 ## - Importance of Fertilizers ##
+From the graph, wheat with low phosphorus has scanty yield than wheat with sufficient phosphorus.
+This tells us an  addition of fertilizer to the crop has a huge impact on the yield of the wheat crop.

 ## - Amount vs Optimum Fertilizers ##